-In this post, we’ll explain how to make cannabutter in three steps, discuss storage methods, suggest cannabutter recipes, and more.
+In this post, we’ll explain how to make cannabutter in five steps, discuss storage methods, answer FAQs, and more.

 - Baking sheet